JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Stage 4 - Elution

-After washing, we’re ready to elute the protein from the beads.
-Elution can be done in various buffer conditions, including glycine (non-denaturing), Laemmli (denaturing), and urea buffers.
+After washing, we’re ready to elute the immune complex from the beads.
+Elution can be done in various buffer conditions, including glycine (a non-denaturing elution buffer that preserves the protein complex structure), Laemmli (a denaturing buffer that will denature proteins), and urea buffer (a denaturing buffer suitable for mass spectrometry analysis).

-Of all these buffers, Laemmli buffer containing SDS is the harshest, as it will also elute non-covalently bound antibodies and antibody fragments along with the protein of interest.
-In contrast, glycine buffer gently elutes the protein with a reduced amount of eluted antibody.
+Of all these buffers, Laemmli buffer containing SDS is the harshest, as it will also elute non-covalently bound antibodies and antibody fragments along with the protein of interest, and will denature proteins, disrupting protein complexes.
+In contrast, glycine buffer gently elutes the protein complex with a reduced amount of eluted antibody, preserving its native state.

 This method produces a slightly less concentrated sample but keeps the protein in its native state.
 Since this is a non-denaturing buffer, the beads can also be re-used once the protocol is complete.